 2. Get plenty of omega-3 fatty acids

 Omega-3 fatty acids are perhaps most commonly taken in fish-oil capsule form, and have a number of benefits for everyone.
-A number of studies have also found Omega-3 fatty acids to have a favorable effect on
+A number of studies have also found Omega-3 fatty acids to have a favorable effect on triglyceride levels in those with type 2 diabetes.

 Common sources of Omega-3 fatty acids include cold-water oily fish, fish-oil supplements, walnuts and freshly ground flaxseed.